Kalatco/Attendance/README.md

    Python classes.

-2. After that, users can run through the start up process for the program and add all students inside their section and also create table numbers to furthur simplify attendance taking.
-The students and tables they choose will be saved locally inside another JSON file.
+2. After that, users can run through the start up process for the program and add all students inside their section and also create table numbers to further simplify attendance taking.
+The students and tables you choose will be saved locally on your computer so you will only need to do this step once.

 3. When setup is complete, you will be able to log on to the application and quickly be able to access and modify grades for a specified section.